 Ingredients for Feeding Starter:

 - Slice grapes in half and combine with flour and water.
 Tip into an airtight container and let sit at room temperature for three days.
-I used a mason jar, the mixtures will bubble and grow quite a bit so use a large enough container.
+I've used a large mason jar or a covered mixing bowl.
+The mixtures will bubble and grow quite a bit so use a large enough container.

 - After three days, remove the grapes and discard half of the mixture.
-“Feed” the remaining mixture with 3 ½ oz flour and 3 fluid oz water.
+“Feed” the remaining starter (100 grams starter) with 100 grams flour and 100 grams water.
 Stir until thoroughly combined.
 Leave in the same airtight container for another 24 hours.

 - After this, the starter should be ready to use.
 The starter should be bubbly and about the consistency of pancake batter.
 If your mixture is not bubbly, that means the bacteria is not active, feed it again and let sit in container for a couple of days.